Canada

 Apparently, I'm not the only one who thinks so.
 Some pretty wealthy customers came to buy some ice cream, too.

 Many artists are proudly calling Merrickville home.
-It's safe to assume that a number of artists per capita is one of the largest in Canada.
+It's safe to assume that the number of artists per capita is one of the largest in Canada.

-A very old London's telephone booth with a fully functioning Bell phone.
+A very old London telephone booth with a fully functioning Bell phone.

-I particularly liked the picturesque ruins of an old mill with an original turbine generator which was in operations from 1915 to 1993.
+I particularly liked the picturesque ruins of an old mill with an original turbine generator which was in operation from 1915 to 1993.
 Almost a century!
-The place can easily be found just across a canal from the Main Street.
+The place can easily be found just across a canal from Main Street.

 0 comments